I have lived in Dubai for 15 years, so I’m going to say that I have a fairly good idea on where to stay in Dubai.

 This is the first post in our Dubai Series.
 I will be sharing more posts very soon on the best places to eat and shop.
 You might also be interested in my post coming soon about what to expect when moving to Dubai.

-So if you’d like to know more about life in Dubai, then subscribe below.
+So if you’d like to know more about life in Dubai, then join the list.
 And if you have any immediate questions about your travel, be it holiday, or expat life in Dubai, drop a comment in the box below.
 Or get our contact details by clicking through to this page.

 Dubai has been our home for many years now.
 Click here to find out more about My Free Range Family, and our expat life in the United Arab Emirates.